ihmc-scale/act-up-model/README.md

 Once you have a Lisp implementation installed you need to install QuickLisp, which is near trivial.
 See [https://www.quicklisp.org/beta/](https://www.quicklisp.org/beta/) for details (don't worry that it says "beta," it's been around and stable for a very long time).
 If necessary, I can easily help.

-If this is too much I could undoubtedly put together a docker thingie, though that seems like overkill for the purpose.

 Once you've got a QuickLisp enabled Lisp installed to run this stuff (on Linux, Macintosh, or any other UNIX-like OS) just do